China targets $148 bln in financing for cash-strapped developers - FT | Business

 The People's Bank of China (PBOC) will initially issue about 200 billion yuan of low-interest loans, charging about 1.75% a year, to state commercial banks, the FT said, citing people involved in the discussions.
 The plan, which was recently approved by China's State Council, will permit banks to use the PBOC loans along with their own funds to refinance stalled real estate projects, the report added.

 Reuters has sought comment from PBOC.
-In Hong Kong, the Hang Seng Mainland Properties Index reversed morning losses and gained 1% after the report, versus a 0.4% drop in the broader market.
+In Hong Kong, the Hang Seng Mainland Properties Index reversed morning losses after the report and ended flat on Thursday, versus a 0.4% drop in the broader market.

 The world's second-biggest economy, of which the property sector accounts for a quarter, only narrowly missed a contraction in the second quarter.
-LIFELINES
+CRISIS OF CONFIDENCE

+A source with direct knowledge of the matter told Reuters the "initial" 200 billion yuan will be the total lending facility from PBOC to state banks, and the banks will leverage the money to get more financing from the market.
+The official added the funds will not all be used as loans to developers, but also for other methods to help real estate firms battling a crippling debt crisis.

-Reuters reported this week, citing a state bank official with direct knowledge of the matter, that China planned to launch a real estate fund to help property developers resolve a crippling debt crisis, aiming for a war chest of up to 300 billion yuan ($44.5 billion).
-Part of the fund will be used to bankroll the purchases of unfinished home projects and complete their construction, and then rent them to individuals as part of the government's drive to boost rental housing, the bank official said.
+Reuters reported this week, citing a state bank official, that China planned to launch a real estate fund to help the sector, aiming for a war chest of up to 300 billion yuan ($44.5 billion).
+Part of the fund will be used to bankroll the purchases of unfinished home projects and complete their construction, and then rent them as part of the government's drive to boost rental housing, the bank official said.

-The central bank will support an initial 80 billion yuan of the fund, with state-owned China Construction Bank contributing the bulk of it with a lending facility from the PBOC, Reuters reported.
+The central bank will support an initial 80 billion yuan of the fund, with state-owned China Construction Bank contributing 50 billion yuan of it with a lending facility from the PBOC, Reuters reported.
 However, property developers and analysts said even one trillion yuan in new financing will not be sufficient to resolve all the debt woes facing the real estate sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)